ejwillemse/BAN313/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:91698a409b
 ## Drill-hole: goodness-of-fit for the uniform distribution part 1

 The first distribution that we are going to test is the uniform distribution, even though we are certain that the drilling holes do not follow this distribution.
-Knowing the answer in advance is useful when mastering a new techniques since we can easily check if the answer from our technique is correct.
+Knowing the answer in advance is useful when mastering new techniques since we can easily check if the answer from our techniques make sense.

 We will first perform the goodness-of-fit test by manually calculating the $\chi^2$ value of our sample, compared to the expected uniform distribution.

 Recall that for the $\chi^2$ goodness-of-fit test we work with bins, and compare the number of observed cases in each bin with the expected number of cases should our variable follow a certain distribution.
 Importantly, for continuous data we need to decide on the number of bins.
-Do so we can draw a histogram of the variable, using the `hist` function and change the number of breaks in the histogram.
+We can do so by drawing a histogram of the variable, using the `hist` function, and then change the number of breaks in the histogram.
 Even better, by assigning the histogram to an object, R can automatically return the number of observations for each interval, thus we don't have to do it manually.
 The following code illustrates this process:

 ```
 h <- hist(someVariable)